kensanata/mastodon-archive/README.md

 **Alternatives**: Check out [forget](https://forget.codl.fr/about/) (a web app), [ephemtoot](https://ephemetoot.hugh.run/) (a Python script), or [MastoPurgee](https://github.com/ThomasLeister/mastopurge/#mastopurge).
 These tools expire your toots without archiving them.
+Or you might even be satisfied with the "Automated post deletion" feature you can find with your account preferences in recent versions of Mastodon.

 Anyway, back to *Mastodon Archive*. 🙂